Updated: April 8, 2017

 - Chateaus on the lake – The scenic drive around Lake Thunersee winds through small villages and Chateaus offering magnificent views of the Lake and the mountains.
 Castles are great for teaching history to children.
 While there are a number of castles around Lake Thunersee we chose to visit Oberhofen Chateau located right on the lake.
 Build in the 12th Century the castle belonged to the Habsburg family and has been constantly changed and updated throughout the ages.
 It is now a branch of Bern’s Historical museum and is home to 16-19th century Bernese furniture and home décor exhibition.
 Our kids loved the exhibit and enjoyed the grounds and the lake front location.

 I hope these attractions will get you on the right track to your vacation in Switzerland.
-Whatever you choose to do in Switzerland, the views will win you and your kids over.
+Whatever you choose to do in Switzerland, the wonderful outdoor activities, the natural beauty, and stunning views will win you and your kids over.

 About the Author: